bella-xia/csf_group/csf_assign03/README.txt

 Team members: Hanbei Zhou, Bella Xia

-We collectively worked on Makefile.
+We collectively worked on Makefile and main.cpp.